brunokoga/Montevideo/advancedRaceGuide_dir/coreRaces/halflings.md

 A filcher steals valuables without their owners even realizing it.
 Whether cutting purses in the midst of combat or replacing prized items with fakes under the noses of their owners, the filcher is the master of the quick and quiet steal.
 A filcher has the following class features.

-**Quicker than the Eye (Ex** : At 2nd level, a filcher develops an amazingly swift and delicate touch.
-When she uses [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand, creatures take a penalty on their [Perception](skill_dir/perception#_perception checks to notice the attempt equal to half the filcher's class level.
-The filcher also subtracts her class level from the normal –20 penalty when attempting to make a [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand) check as a move action instead of as a standard action.
+**Quicker than the Eye (Ex)** : At 2nd level, a filcher develops an amazingly swift and delicate touch.
+When she uses [Sleight of Hand](skills/sleightOfHand#_sleight-of-hand), creatures take a penalty on their [Perception](skill_dir/perception#_perception) checks to notice the attempt equal to half the filcher's class level.
+The filcher also subtracts her class level from the normal –20 penalty when attempting to make a [Sleight of Hand](skills/sleightOfHand#_sleight-of-hand) check as a move action instead of as a standard action.
 Lastly, the filcher can withdraw an object hidden on her person, including a weapon, as a move action instead of the usual standard action.
 This ability replaces evasion.

-**Rummage (Ex** : At 3rd level, a filcher learns how to assess the value of items at the quickest glance.
+**Rummage (Ex)** : At 3rd level, a filcher learns how to assess the value of items at the quickest glance.
 She can even make startlingly accurate guesses about particular items merely by observing the bulges they make in pouches, backpacks, or similar containers.
-She gains a +1 bonus on [Appraise](skill_dir/appraise#_appraise checks and an additional +1 bonus every three levels thereafter.
+She gains a +1 bonus on [Appraise](skill_dir/appraise#_appraise) checks and an additional +1 bonus every three levels thereafter.

-As a swift action, a filcher can make an [Appraise](skill_dir/appraise#_appraise) check in order to determine the relative value of each object carried by her target (DC = 10 + 1 for every object the filcher is trying to ascertain the relative value of).
+As a swift action, a filcher can make an [Appraise](skills/appraise#_appraise) check in order to determine the relative value of each object carried by her target (DC = 10 + 1 for every object the filcher is trying to ascertain the relative value of).
 Though she never learns the actual prices of items when using rummage, she does gain enough information to list these items in order, from the most valuable to the least valuable.
 She can, by taking a –20 penalty on the check, add to this assessment any items carried by her target that she cannot see.
 This ability replaces trap sense +1, +2, +3, +4, +5, and +6.

-**Filch (Ex** : At 4th level, a filcher learns how pluck items off her opponents even in combat.
-She gains [Improved Steal](advance_dir/advancedFeats#_improved-steal as a bonus feat and can use her [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand bonus instead of her CMB when performing a steal combat maneuver.
+**Filch (Ex)** : At 4th level, a filcher learns how pluck items off her opponents even in combat.
+She gains [Improved Steal](advance_dir/advancedFeats#_improved-steal) as a bonus feat and can use her [Sleight of Hand](skills/sleightOfHand#_sleight-of-hand) bonus instead of her CMB when performing a steal combat maneuver.
 If the filcher gains bonuses on combat maneuver checks from any feats, spells, magic items, or similar effects, they are added to the [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand) bonus when using the steal maneuver.
 This ability replaces uncanny dodge.

-**Superior Filching (Ex** : At 8th level, a filcher becomes a master at separating owners from their property.
-She gains [Greater Steal](advance_dir/advancedFeats#_greater-steal) as a bonus feat, and opponents do not gain a +5 bonus to their CMD when she tries to remove items fastened to them.
+**Superior Filching (Ex)** : At 8th level, a filcher becomes a master at separating owners from their property.
+She gains [Greater Steal](advanced/advancedFeats#_greater-steal) as a bonus feat, and opponents do not gain a +5 bonus to their CMD when she tries to remove items fastened to them.
 This ability replaces improved uncanny dodge.

 **Rogue Talents** : The following rogue talents complement the filcher archetype: fast stealth, slow reactions; fast fingers, fast getaway ; black market connections, deft palm.

 **Advanced Talents** : The following advanced rogue talents complement the filcher archetype: skill mastery; fast tumble ; weapon snatcher.

-## Order of the Paw (Cavalier
+## Order of the Paw (Cavalier)

 Only dog- or wolf-riding halflings are eligible to join this order of cavaliers.
 When they do, they pledge to defend halflings, halfling settlements, and other innocent folks by patrolling the wilderness and seeking out possible threats to both individuals and whole communities.
 These cavaliers hunt down potential danger with a ruthless efficiency and determination that non-halflings find surprising and even somewhat alarming.